eapostol/simple-binary-search-js/README.md

 Compare the middle element with number x.
 If equal return true.
 If greater, call the same function with ending index = middle-1 and repeat step 1.
 If smaller, call the same function with starting index = middle+1 and repeat step 1.

+## Note there are two approaches.

+binarysearch.html => uses a recursion function

+binarysearch-iteration.html => uses a while loop until reaching the end of the length of the array.